 - Active CalPERS Retirement Account An account remains Active in CalPERS if Kensington maintains an in-house law enforcement operation with sworn personnel. - How to Remain 'Active' Importantly, Kensington can remain "Active" as long as they have one (1) public safety employee as part of their retirement plan.
-While our project team has not recommended a "single employee model," this approach does allow Kensington to continue to participate in a 30-year, 20-year or 15-years graduated 'bell-curve' amortized schedule (as reflected in the most recent actuarial report) for payment of the Unfunded Accrued Liability. - Inactive CalPERS Retirement Account An account goes Inactive in CalPERS if Kensington fully contracts out law enforcement operations.
+While our project team has not recommended a "single employee model," this approach does allow Kensington to continue to participate in a 30-year, 20-year or 15-years graduated 'bell-curve' amortized schedule (as reflected in the most recent actuarial report) for payment of the Unfunded Accrued Liability.

+&lt;sup>11 Actuarial Valuation (6/30/17) for the Safety Plan of the Kensington Community Services District, page 5.

+&lt;sup>12 Ibid, page 11.

+- Inactive CalPERS Retirement Account An account goes Inactive in CalPERS if Kensington fully contracts out law enforcement operations.
 When an account is inactivated, certain account modifications occur such as movement to a less risky investment pool.
-Other modifications also occur: - A mandated 15-year fixed payment plan for the Unfunded Accrued Liability (as opposed to 15-year, 20-year or 30-year amortized plan for an 'Active' status).

-10 Actuarial Valuation (6/30/17) for the Safety Plan of the Kensington Community Services District, page 5.

-11 Ibid, page 11.

-- A flat-rate annual payment over the 15-years as opposed to a graduated 'bell-curve' amortized schedule.
-This flat rate would be \$431,045 per year; this is a higher payment for the first seven-years of approximately \$308,00012 over that time period when juxtaposed against a similar 15-year amortized schedule. - Moreover, at the end of both 15-year payment plans, the flat-rate payment is only \$15,000 more than the amortized schedule.
-Importantly, nearly \$926,00013 would be additionally paid in the first seven-years of the 15-year flat-rate plan when compared to a 30-year amortized schedule.

-Terminated CalPERS Retirement Account - This option can be generally avoided as Kensington is largely in control of the outcome.
+Other modifications also occur: - A mandated 15-year fixed payment plan for the Unfunded Accrued Liability (as opposed to 15-year, 20-year or 30-year amortized plan for an 'Active' status). - A flat-rate annual payment over the 15-years as opposed to a graduated 'bell-curve' amortized schedule.
+This flat rate would be \$431,045 per year; this is a higher payment for the first seven-years of approximately \$308,000 over that time period when juxtaposed against a similar 15-year amortized schedule. - Moreover, at the end of both 15-year payment plans, the flat-rate payment is only \$15,000 more than the amortized schedule.
+Importantly, nearly \$926,000 would be additionally paid in the first seven-years of the 15-year flat-rate plan when compared to a 30-year amortized schedule. - Terminated CalPERS Retirement Account This option can be generally avoided as Kensington is largely in control of the outcome.
 Nevertheless, this is an extremely expensive proposition of Kensington's CalPERS account were classified as terminated.
-Termination would occur under the following four circumstances:

-- The agency is dissolved, or no longer in existence. - The agency merges with a non-CalPERS agency (and thus is no longer in existence). - Failure to pay any owed contributions in a timely manner (e.g. the Unfunded Accrued Liability). - Failure to report employees eligible for the retirement program (e.g. in the event of outsourcing but still having an eligible employee working).
+Termination would occur under the following four circumstances: - The agency is dissolved, or no longer in existence. - The agency merges with a non-CalPERS agency (and thus is no longer in existence). - Failure to pay any owed contributions in a timely manner (e.g. the Unfunded Accrued Liability). - Failure to report employees eligible for the retirement program (e.g. in the event of outsourcing but still having an eligible employee working).